Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/4 Voter_history.md

 ## Code detail
 ---
-I use multiprocessing to do big-data match.
+I use multiprocessing to do big-data matches.

-Since there are no link between Voter registrantion ID and Lexis ID, I need to match them based on CEOs info.
+Since there is no link between Voter registration ID and Lexis ID, I need to match them based on CEOs' info.
 There are three ways to match them.
-1. Based on CEOs first and last name, first character of middle name, month and year of birth
+1. Based on CEOs' first and last name, the first character of middle name, month and year of birth .
 2. Based on CEOs' house address city and zip code.
-If CEOs have houses in this city or this zip code, then search CEOs name and DOB
+If CEOs have houses in this city or this zip code, then search CEOs' names and Date of birth (DOB) in this area.
-3. Regardless CEOs' house address, search CEOs' name and DOB and their spouses' name and DOB.
-If both matching results have same addresses, we consider it as a solid match.
-Because CEOs and their spouse live together in a same address
+3. Regardless of CEOs' house address, search CEOs' names and DOB and their spouses' name and DOB.
+If both matching results have the same addresses, we consider it as a solid match.
+Because CEOs and their spouse live together in the same address.